SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 ## AI input and output
 AI can be trained, validated, and tested by a pair of input and output datasets.

-**Input**: A data frame consisting of PSFs for activated emitters through light diffraction.
+**Input:** A data frame consisting of PSFs for activated emitters through light diffraction.
 An example of data frame is shown below.

 ![Alt text](https://github.com/SunCCNY/NAIRR-SMLM/blob/main/2DGauss_FFL_LD/Docs/Fig2DGauss_FFL_LD_Train_Frame_10.png)